pathbind/M-plus/README.md

 - usable as Main or Reviewer
 - supported by M+ web research
 - direct provider APIs remain available and can be mixed with OpenRouter roles
-- OpenRouter image and audio routing is not used by M+ yet; current media generation keeps the existing direct renderer paths
+- OpenRouter can now be used for image generation, music, sound effects and speech, while all existing direct renderer paths remain available

 ## GPT